Sixth Grade Math

 - Data and Statistics

-Yes.
-Students are identified for 6th Grade Extended Curriculum math by their home elementary school and families are notified via letter.
-As in the past, placement in Extended Curriculum math is reviewed each school year.
+Some students may be identified for 6th Grade Extended Curriculum math by their home elementary school, at the end of 5th grade, and families are notified at that time via letter.
+Placement in Extended Curriculum math is reviewed each school year.

 - Solving Equations